hendbishara/Ketch/README.md

 # Ketch
 # 📦 Shared Delivery Optimization Using a Modified Dijkstra Algorithm
+**there is a demo video available in the repostory under the name "demo".**

 ## 📝 Project Overview
 This project focuses on optimizing **shared delivery routes** to reduce transportation costs and improve efficiency.
 By leveraging **a modified version of Dijkstra’s algorithm**, we calculate the most cost-effective and shortest delivery paths while clustering nearby orders.